[A] [C] [D] [E] [F] [G] [H] [I] [J] [K] [L] [M] [N] [O] [P] [Q] [R] [S] [T] [U] [V] [W] [X] [Y] [Z]

 Professional film is often sold in bulk packages with each individual roll bearing the same BATCH NUMBERS to ensure total exposure consistency.

-BARREL DISTORTION - Image distortion caused by a lens, where the edge bows outwards like a fisheye or wide-angle lens's image.
+BARREL DISTORTION - Image distortion caused by a lens defect, where the edge bows outwards like a fisheye or wide-angle lens's image.

 BASEBOARD CAMERA - A type of portable camera that is better known as the "Field camera."
 It is essentially a view camera, because it functions in much the same way and with similar controls and features.

 BATCH NUMBERS - Series of numbers imprinted by the manufacturer on the packaging of film and light-sensitive products to indicate that the materials are all from the same production batch, and therefore share closely-similar qualities, such as film speed and contrast.

 BATCH PROCESSING - Occurs when a "batch" of digital images on a computer are edited with the same changes applied to all at the same time.

 BEAM - A collection of parallel rays of light.